 At the Garden Tomb visit Golgotha and the Empty Tomb, tour the garden and attend a Communion Service.
 The balance of the day is at leisure.
 Overnight in Jerusalem. **Optional meeting with delegates of the Baptist Community living in Jerusalem.
 B

 This morning we begin at the Israel Museum to see the Shrine of the Book, home of the famous Dead Sea Scrolls, the most ancient Biblical texts known to mankind.
 Visit the reconstructed scale Model of Jerusalem during the Second Temple period in the days of Christ before driving to Government Hill to view the Knesset, Israel’s Parliament and the Hall of Justice, Israel’s Supreme Court.
-Spend time at Yad Vashem, the somber and moving Memorial dedicated to the Jewish victims of the Holocaust.
+Spend time at Yad Vashem, the sombre and moving Memorial dedicated to the Jewish victims of the Holocaust.

 Drive to Bethpage where Jesus mounted the white ass to fulfill the ancient prophecy (Matt.
 21:1-5) and Bethany (the house of Mary and Martha and the Tomb of Lazarus) to the Judean Wilderness.
 View the Good Samaritan Inn and walk along the cliffs of Wadi Kelt to enjoy the panoramic view of the Ein Kelt cascade and the Saint George Monastery (Elijah’s Cave).
 Continue to the Jordan Valley to see the Oasis of Jericho, the lowest and most ancient city in the world.
 View the Mount of Temptation, ancient Tel Jericho and the City Walls (Josh.2-6, Mark 10:46, Luke 19:1), Zacheus Tree and Elisha’s Spring.
 Head for the Jordan River, the place of the Baptism of Christ, the Ascension of Elijah the Prophet and enter the place of the Holy Ark to the Promised Land.

 The Dead Sea is next.
-On the way we stop to visit Qumran where the famous Dead Sea Scrolls were found and where the Essenes were baptized.
+On the way, we stop to visit Qumran where the famous Dead Sea Scrolls were found and where the Essenes were baptized.
 Visit the archaeological site and visitor’s center with time for a swim in the Dead Sea (optional mud treatments).
 Continue along the Jordan Valley via Mt.
-Gilboa where King Saul and his sons were killed in the Philistine battlefield) to Aenon Springs “After this Jesus and His Disciples went into Judea, there He remained with them and baptized John and John was also baptizing at Aenon” (John 3:22-23).
+Gilboa where King Saul and his sons were killed in the Philistine battlefield) to Aenon Springs “After this Jesus and His Disciples went into Judea, where He remained with them and baptized John and John was also baptizing at Aenon” (John 3:22-23).
 Overnight at a Kibbutz on the shores of the Sea of Galilee.
+B/D

-Our program this morning begins at the Mount of Beatitudes (Matt.5-7) where Jesus uttered the immortal words of the 9 verses of the Beatitudes as written in the Gospel of Matthew.
-After a short service walk down the soft hills of the Galilee to the Church of Saint Peter’s Primacy (John 21) on the shores of the Sea of Galilee.
-Following Jesus on His ministry in the Galilee, visit the site where Jesus fed the multitudes with five loaves and two fish at Tabgha (Feeding 5000, Mark 6).
+Our program this morning begins at the Mount of Beatitudes (Matt.5-7) where Jesus uttered the immortal words of the nine verses of the Beatitudes as written in the Gospel of Matthew.
+After a short service walks down the soft hills of Galilee to the Church of Saint Peter’s Primacy (John 21) on the shores of the Sea of Galilee.
+Following Jesus on His ministry in Galilee, visit the site where Jesus fed the multitudes with five loaves and two fish at Tabgha (Feeding 5000, Mark 6).
 Our day around the lake will take us to Capernaum (Matt.
 4:13) believed to be the home of both Jesus and Peter.
 When viewing the archaeological remains we will be able to visualize how Jesus taught in Capernaum where He healed Peter’s mother-in-law, the Sinning Woman and others.

-Drive across the Upper Jordan River through the Valley of Beth Saida (third most mentioned place in the Gospels) to Kursi in the Land of the Gadarenes, the place where Jesus healed a man from an evil spirit that was moved into a swineherd.
-After a short rest and dinner we will board a boat for a night cruise on the Sea of Galilee.
+Drive across the Upper Jordan River through the Valley of Beth Saida (third-most mentioned place in the Gospels) to Kursi in the Land of the Gadarenes, the place where Jesus healed a man from an evil spirit that was moved into a swineherd.
+After a short rest and dinner, we will board a boat for a night cruise on the Sea of Galilee.
 During the cruise under the sky full of stars, the engine will be stopped in the middle of the lake for us to enjoy a quiet and spiritual experience.
 It was here that Jesus walked on the water and spread His teachings to the rest of the world.
 Overnight in a Kibbutz on the shores of the Sea of Galilee.
 B/D

 Drive through Cana of Galilee to Nazareth and visit the Basilica of the Annunciation, the Holy Grotto, the ancient village of Nazareth in the days of Christ, the archaeological museum, St. Joseph’s Workshop, the ancient Jewish-Christian purifying bath, the Baptist Church of Nazareth and meet with a local member of the Baptist community.
 Drive through Mount Tabor, the traditional place of the Transfiguration of Christ (Matt.
 17 1-10) to Megiddo, the site mentioned in the Book of Revelation as Armageddon (Armageddon 1 Kgs.
 9:15, Rev. 16:16).
 Visit the Museum and archaeological excavations.

 At Mount Carmel ascend the roof of the Monastery built on the site where the Prophet Elijah proved to the Prophets of Baal who is the only God (1 Kgs.
 18).
 Stop for a falafel lunch at a Druze village on Mount Carmel to learn about their way of life and famous hospitality.
 The Coastal Road will then take us to Caesarea (Acts 9 25) where Cornelius was the first Gentile to accept Christ and where Paul testified before Agrippa (Act 21:8).
 Enjoy a farewell dinner in Jaffa including an optional tour to the ancient port.
 Time to stroll through the newly constructed Artists’ Quarter.
-Jaffa is also the place where St. Peter revived Tabitha back to life and where the Lord offered him unclean food to eat on the roof of Simon the Tanner’s house.
+Jaffa is also the place where St. Peter revived Tabitha back to life and where the Lord offered him unclean food to eat on the roof of Simon Tanner’s house.
+B/L

 Overnight in Tel Aviv.

-TEL AVIV/Departure (B)
+Day 9 TEL AVIV/Departure

 Transfer to the airport for departure.

-*Site is under the Palestinian Authority Jurisdiction.
-Visit is subject to confirmation.
+*Site under the Palestinian Authority Jurisdiction – visit subject to situation